Human rights abuses in Balochistan: Missing persons

 According to journalist Ahmed Rashid writing in 2014, estimates of the number of disappeared in Balochistan "are between hundreds and several thousand."
 According to Voice for Baloch Missing Persons (VBMP) around 5,228 Baloch have gone missing from 2001 to 2017.

 While according to a 8 December 2005, statement by the then Pakistani interior minister Aftab Sherpao, an estimated 4,000 people from Balochistan were in the custody of the authorities having been detained in the province between 2002–2005.
 Of this number only 200 were taken to court and the rest were being held incommunicado according to author Manan Dwivedi writing in 2009.

 In December 2018, Balochistan National Party (Mengal) (BNP-M) leader, Akhtar Mengal presented a list of 5,000 missing persons to the newly formed government of Imran Khan.
 BNP-M leaders claim that there has been a noticeable decline in enforced disappearances since BNP-M's agreement with Pakistan Tehreek-e-Insaf (PTI).
 BNP-M also claims that hundreds of alleged victims have been reunited with their families.

 A senior Pakistani provincial security official claims that missing person figures are 'exaggerated', that 'in Balochistan, insurgents, immigrants who fled to Europe, and even those who have been killed in military operations are declared as missing persons'.
 Reports have shown that many people have fled the province to seek asylum in other countries because of the unrest caused by separatist militants.

 Pakistani authorities have acknowledged that disappearances happen.
 In 2011, the government established a commission which registered 5,369 missing persons complaints.
 The commission claims to have traced more than 3,600 people.

-On June 3, 2012, Prime Minister Syed Yusuf Raza Gilani directed Balochistan's chief minister to take special measures to trace the missing persons.
+On 3 June 2012, Prime Minister Syed Yusuf Raza Gilani directed Balochistan's chief minister to take special measures to trace the missing persons.

 In October 2018, Balochistan National Party (Mengal) (BNP-M) claimed that around 300 missing persons had returned to their homes.
 Similarly in January 2019, Voice for Baloch Missing Persons (VBMP) decided to suspend their protest after dozens of missing people returned to their homes.
 VBMP gave a list of 110 missing people which the VBMP expects the government to recover within two months.

 In 2016, based on government documents obtained by the BBC, nearly 1,000 dead bodies of suspected armed militants and political activists have been found in Balochistan from 2010 - 2016.
 The government states that the dumped bodies include those of insurgent groups who died fighting amongst each other.
 Activists said that the figures point to large-scale extrajudicial killings.
+As of 8 December 2005, the federal Interior Minister announced that approximately 4,000+ individuals had been apprehended in Balochistan since the start of that year.
+However, the identities, whereabouts, and charges against a significant number of these detainees remain undisclosed.

+According to Baloch activists, at least 504 people were killed extrajudicially in the province in 2023 itself.